micknudsen/snpahoy/README.md

                         most common allele is this or higher (default: 0.95).
 ```

-See example output JSON file below.
+See example output below.
 The homozygote sites used in the mean MAF calculations are the homozygote sites in the normal sample.
-For the [MSK IMPACT](https://doi.org/10.1016/j.jmoldx.2014.12.006) panel, suggested (upper) cut-offs are `0.55` for heterozygotes fractions and `0.01` for mean MAFs.
+Suggested cut-offs for the [MSK IMPACT](https://doi.org/10.1016/j.jmoldx.2014.12.006) panel are `0.55` for heterozygotes fractions and `0.01` for mean MAFs.

 ```
 {